Book a Call

 • I’m responsible for others’ well-being

-Over time, these survival beliefs can quietly run our lives beneath conscious awareness.
-What once kept us safe can keep us stuck.
+These survival beliefs run our lives sometimes beneath conscious awareness.
+What once kept us safe now keeps us stuck.

-Even when we achieve success without healing these patterns, they can sabotage our peace, relationships, or health.
+Even when we achieve success, without healing these patterns, we can sabotage ourselves, our relationships, and our health suffers.

 Breaking the Cycle